MDiakhate12/rabbitMQ-pubsub-with-nodejs-and-docker/README.md

 3.  subscriber

 ### 4. Clean the environment
-> If you have used another registry, you must update the docker rmi command
+> Note: If you have used another registry, you must update the docker rmi command
 ```bash
 docker-compose down
 docker rmi \